solana-mobile/solana-mobile-doc-site/docs/android-native/mwa_integration.md

 ```

 ## Authorizing a wallet
-After starting a `Scenario` with a wallet app with `transact`, you should first request authorization for your DApp with a call to [`authorize`](https://www.javadoc.io/doc/com.solanamobile/mobile-wallet-adapter-clientlib-ktx/latest/com/solana/mobilewalletadapter/clientlib/AdapterOperations.html#authorize(Uri,Uri,String,RpcCluster)).
+After starting a `Scenario` with a wallet app with `transact`, you should first request authorization for your app with a call to [`authorize`](https://www.javadoc.io/doc/com.solanamobile/mobile-wallet-adapter-clientlib-ktx/latest/com/solana/mobilewalletadapter/clientlib/AdapterOperations.html#authorize(Uri,Uri,String,RpcCluster)).

-When requesting `authorization`, pass in identity metadata to the request so users can recognize your DApp during
+When requesting `authorization`, pass in identity metadata to the request so users can recognize your app during
 the authorization flow.
-- `identityName`: The name of your DApp.
+- `identityName`: The name of your app.
-- `identityUri`: The web URL associated with your DApp.
+- `identityUri`: The web URL associated with your app.
-- `iconUri`: A relative path to your DApp icon.
+- `iconUri`: A relative path to your app icon.

 <Tabs>
 <TabItem value="Kotlin" label="Kotlin">